kevintruong/til/Process/Processes,-Part-1:-Introduction.md

 ----

 Programs usually contain the following
-* A binary format: This tells the operating system which set of bits in the binary are what -- which part is executable, which parts are constants, which libraries to include etc.
+-A binary format: This tells the operating system which set of bits in the binary are what -- which part is executable, which parts are constants, which libraries to include etc.
-* A set of machine instructions
+-A set of machine instructions
-* A number denoting which instruction to start from
+-A number denoting which instruction to start from -Constants
-* Constants
-* Libraries to link and where to fill in the address of those libraries
+-Libraries to link and where to fill in the address of those libraries

 ## what is at the beginning of a process